 Biotechnology graduates will have options in many different fields depending on their undergraduate focus of study.
 Possible careers may include the following:

 - Research and development assistant

 Those with a master's degree in biotechnology will be able to attain higher level research and management positions.
 Some possible career options are as follows:

 - Quality assurance specialist

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), job growth for biological technicians was predicted to grow at an average rate of 5% between the years 2014 and 2024 (www.bls.gov).
-The BLS also reported that the median annual salary for a biological technician was $41,650 as of May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), job growth for biological technicians was predicted to grow at a slightly faster than average rate of 7% between the years 2018 and 2028 (www.bls.gov).
+The BLS also reported that the median annual salary for a biological technician was $44,500 as of May 2018.

 Graduates of bachelor's programs may go on to get an MBA or J.D., while focusing their careers in business or law on biotechnology issues, such as energy and the environment.
 Additionally, some students may pursue a medical degree, with possible applications in regenerative medicine, gene therapy and tissue engineering.
 Others may choose to enroll in certificate programs, master's programs or doctoral programs, to advance their laboratory skills and research credentials.